randa-mu/blocklock-solidity/README.md

 ## 🚀 Getting Started

 ### Installation
-To get started, install the **blocklock-solidity** & **blocklock-js** library in your smart contract project using your preferred development tool.
+To get started, install the **blocklock-solidity** & **blocklock-js** libraries in your smart contract project using your preferred development tool.

 **Hardhat (npm)**